gatsbyjs/gatsby/docs/tutorial/using-multiple-themes-together.md

 ## Step 5: Add some content

 Not much to look at yet, just a plain `hello-world`, but it works!
-Behind the scenes our two themes [created content folders](https://www.gatsbyjs.org/docs/themes/conventions/#initializing-required-directories) for us in the root directory of the site.
-We need to add some content to these folders now.
+Behind the scenes our two themes [created content folders](/docs/themes/conventions/#initializing-required-directories) for us in the root directory of the site.
+We need to add some content to these folders.

-Put an avatar image into `content/assets/avatar.png`.
+Put an avatar image into `content/assets/avatar.png`

-Add at least one post and one note, a bit like this:
+Add at least one post and one note:

 ```md:title=content/posts/hello-posts.mdx
 ---